 Breast size can change throughout your lifetime.
 Some women are genetically predisposed toward larger breasts, while others find that their cup size fluctuates in response to their weight or following pregnancy and breastfeeding.
 Breasts that are disproportionately large for your frame can feel like an unwelcome focal point in your daily life.
 Big breasts can also make keeping up with an active lifestyle challenging, as sports bras may not be adequate to prevent physical discomfort during workouts.

 During breast reduction, Dr. Koehler can remove excess glandular breast tissue along with fatty deposits to reduce the size of your breasts.
 At the same time, he reshapes the remaining breast tissue with a breast lift to ensure that your breasts are centered, proportionate and have a more compact, uplifted profile.
 A breast reduction also typically includes the resizing of the nipples and areolas for the most comprehensive results.
-To help you more clearly envision your new look, Dr. Koehler offers 3D imaging so you can feel confident about moving forward.

 Breast Reduction Costs